Axenic

-In biology, axenic (/eɪˈzɛnɪk/, /eɪˈzinɪk/) describes the state of a culture in which only a single species, variety, or strain of organism is present and entirely free of all other contaminating organisms.
+In biology, axenic (/eɪˈzɛnɪk/, /eɪˈzinɪk/) (from Ancient Greek a- (not) + xénos (of a foreigner)) describes the state of a culture in which only a single species, variety, or strain of organism is present and entirely free of all other contaminating organisms.
 The earliest axenic cultures were of bacteria or unicellular eukaryotes, but axenic cultures of many multicellular organisms are also possible.
 Axenic culture is an important tool for the study of symbiotic and parasitic organisms in a controlled environment.

 Preparation

 Axenic cultures of microorganisms are typically prepared by subculture of an existing mixed culture.
 This may involve use of a dilution series, in which a culture is successively diluted to the point where subsamples of it contain only a few individual organisms, ideally only a single individual (in the case of an asexual species).
 These subcultures are allowed to grow until the identity of their constituent organisms can be ascertained.
 Selection of those cultures consisting solely of the desired organism produces the axenic culture.
 Subculture selection may also involve manually sampling the target organism from an uncontaminated growth front in an otherwise mixed culture, and using this as an inoculum source for the subculture.

 Axenic cultures are usually checked routinely to ensure that they remain axenic.
 One standard approach with microorganisms is to spread a sample of the culture onto an agar plate, and to incubate this for a fixed period of time.
-The agar should be an enriched medium that will support the growth of common "contaminating" organisms.
-Such "contaminating" organisms will grow on the plate during this period, identifying cultures that are no longer axenic.
+The agar should be an enriched medium that will support the growth of common contaminating organisms.
+Any growth on this plate proves that the culture is no longer axenic, regardless of which contaminant species is present.
+In contrast, lack of growth cannot prove that the culture non-axenic, so if knowledge of axenic status is essential, other methods have to be used.
+Any method capable of demonstrating unintended species in the culture can be used.
+Depending on the type of organism being cultured, this may include other growth media (with different specificities), physical methods such as light or electron microscopy, chemical methods to detect species-specific metabolites, DNA or RNA analysis, and so on.